Teckas-Technologies/jobreadydevs-30days-challenge/Readme.md

 2. Dynamically display the retrieved data on the frontend.
 3. Prepare the app for future API interactions like creating and updating data.

+## Explanation of Functions
+1. **Error()**
+    - The `Error()` constructor creates an error object that represents a runtime error.
+It can be used to define custom error messages and throw them when something goes wrong.
+For example, new Error('Custom error message') generates an error that can be caught and handled in a `try-catch` block or a `.catch()` method.

+2. **forEach()**
+    - The `forEach()` method is used to execute a provided function once for each element in an array.
+It is commonly used for iterating over arrays and performing operations on each element.
+Unlike `map()`, it does not return a new array but is primarily used for side effects like `DOM` manipulation or logging.

 ## Steps
 ### Step 1: Update the Frontend Structure
 1. Switch to the "Day-12" Branch